Radiology & X-Ray Technician School

-Students should choose their schools based on their specific situations and professional goals.
+Students can find accredited online radiology technician programs based on their specific professional goals.
 The best program for one student may not be the best for another.

 Prospective learners should consider course delivery methods.
-Students can usually complete many parts of their curriculum online.
+Distance learners can usually complete many parts of a curriculum online.
 But due to radiology's hands-on nature, programs often require some in-person participation.
-Students meet these requirements at local medical offices, hospitals, or their schools’ campuses.
+Students meet these requirements at local medical offices or hospitals, or on campus.

 Are There Scholarships and Grants for Radiology Techs?

 Many college students qualify for gift-based financial aid, which does not require repayment.
 The most common forms of gift-based aid include scholarships and grants.